Services

 Many evaluations can be completed in a single 50-minute visit, though sometimes a second 30-minute session is needed to complete the assessment and move toward diagnosis and treatment planning.

-ADHD and autism evaluations are more comprehensive by nature and typically require 2-3 visits for autism and 2 visits for adults with ADHD, as these evaluations incorporate standardized psychometric testing.
-For children and adolescents being evaluated for ADHD, 2-3 visits are typically needed, as evaluation includes gathering data from parents and teachers.
-If multiple conditions are being evaluated at the same time — such as ADHD and autism, or ADHD and anxiety — additional visits may be needed.
+ADHD and autism evaluations are more comprehensive by nature and often require multiple visits.
+These evaluations may include standardized testing and, for children and adolescents, input from parents and teachers.
+If multiple conditions are being evaluated at the same time — such as ADHD and anxiety or autism — additional visits may be needed.

-Please note that for some children and adolescents, depending on their age, engagement, and cooperation, a complete evaluation may not be possible via telehealth.
+A note about evaluations for children and adolescents: Depending on age, engagement, and cooperation, a complete evaluation may not be possible via telehealth.
 In these cases, in-person care or a more comprehensive neuropsychological assessment may be recommended, and an appropriate referral will be provided.

 If you are currently taking psychiatric medications, we will review them and discuss how they're working for you.
 If you are seeking a refill — particularly of a controlled substance such as a stimulant medication for ADHD — please know that I conduct my own thorough evaluation, assessment, and diagnosis before prescribing.
 This applies even if you have a previous diagnosis and have been prescribed the medication by another provider.
 Medication decisions may extend beyond the first visit.

 Medication is one tool among many in psychiatric care, and it is always your choice.
 While I may recommend medication as part of a treatment plan, that decision is always yours.
 If you are hesitant about medication or would like to explore other options first — such as therapy, lifestyle changes, or other approaches — I will support and guide you in that direction without pressure.
-Your comfort and autonomy in your care matter deeply to me.
+Your comfort and autonomy matter to me, and this guides how I approach care.

-Throughout this process, I work with you as a team.
-My approach is collaborative and client-centered — every recommendation is made together, with your needs, values, and preferences guiding the way.
+Throughout this process, we work together as a team.
+My approach is collaborative and client-centered; every decision is made together, with your needs, values, and preferences guiding the way.
 My role is to bring clinical expertise and evidence-based guidance while ensuring that you remain at the center of every decision about your care.

-The first appointment is also a chance to ask questions and see whether working together feels like the right fit.
+The first appointment is also a chance to ask questions and see if working together feels like the right fit.
 There is no pressure to commit to anything before you're ready.

 In-network

-I am currently in-network with Cigna and Aetna, additional insurance plans are being added — check back for updates or contact me to ask about your specific plan.
+I am currently in-network with Aetna, Cigna, Blue Cross, Carelon Behavioral Health, and Quest Behavioral Health.
+Additional insurance plans are being added — check back for updates or contact me to ask about your specific plan.

 Out-of-network